1. What is T.E.A.C.H. D.C. Early Childhood® Washington, DC (T.E.A.C.H. D.C.)?

 - Receive a participation agreement from your employer

-- Between 90 and 95 percent of the cost of tuition and books
+- More than 90 percent of the cost of tuition and books

-- 75 percent reimbursement for paid release time used to attend classes or study
+- Paid time off to attend classes or study

-- Paid release time of between 1-3 hours per week for attending classes or studying
+- Paid release time for attending classes, studying or running errands

 5. What does the scholarship recipient provide?